 Kale has been hogging the spotlight for so long that we might have forgotten some of the other greens, delicious and nutritious as those might be.

-I do forget about Swiss Chard, but then it appears in the farmers market, or maybe in your CSA, and I am struck again by the large beautiful leaves, and if it’s rainbow chard, how can you not be pulled in by the almost Technicolor presentation, red and yellow and green and orange stems.
+I do forget about Swiss Chard, but then it appears in the farmers market, or maybe in a CSA delivery, and I am struck again by the large beautiful leafy green leaves, and if it’s rainbow chard, how can you not be pulled in by the almost Technicolor presentation, red and yellow and green and orange stems.
 And the great thing is that the colors don’t fade when cooked, but retain much of their visual pop.